Academic Catalog

 The student will be able to:

-C. Explain the difference between a solid, liquid and a gas.
+3. Explain the difference between a solid, liquid, and a gas.

-D. Understand atomic theory, atomic structure and isotopes.
+4. Understand atomic theory, atomic structure, and isotopes.

-O. Define acids, bases and salts and know what components of a solution will make a buffer.
+15. Define acids, bases, and salts, and know what components of a solution will make a buffer.

-P. Write a nuclear reaction showing alpha, beta and gamma decay.
+16. Write a nuclear reaction showing alpha, beta, and gamma decay.

-Q. Know the difference between an organic and inorganic compound, and be able to name them correctly.
+17. Know the difference between an organic and inorganic compound, and name them correctly.

-R. Understand the significance of a functional group in an organic molecule, and be able to recognize a functional group within a molecule.
+18. Understand the significance of a functional group in an organic molecule, and recognize a functional group within a molecule.

 Course Content